zilliuscon/zilliuscon/README.md

 **`Aspiring Developer & Video Editor (she/her)`**

 I'm a student currently privately working on learning Discord.py & studying Web Development.
-I also work on content creation on the YouTube channel "[ZellieOwO][https://youtube.com/c/ZellieOwO]"and am an active developer of the Discord bot Gilbot.
+I also work on content creation on the YouTube channel "[ZellieOwO][https://youtube.com/c/ZellieOwO]" and am an active developer of the Discord bot Gilbot.

 Contact me on discord @MommyZellie#1061
 Contact me at my email @ zelliesbuisnessemail@gmail.com